Review articles on this site earn small revenue from purchasing products through affiliate links.

 weather

-Canyonlands is a desert area and is also an area where temperatures fluctuate more than 40 degrees per day depending on the season.
+Canyonlands is a desert region, and temperatures can fluctuate dramatically, sometimes exceeding 40°C in a single day, depending on the season.

-The warmest and most popular seasons are spring April to May and fall September to October, with daytime highs averaged 15 to 25 degrees and lowest temperatures averaged 0 to 10 degrees.
+The most popular warm seasons are spring (April to May) and autumn (September to October), with daytime highs averaging 15 to 25°C and lows averaging 0 to 10°C.

-Summer temperatures often exceed 35 degrees, making it very hot and hydration very important.
+Summer temperatures often exceed 35°C, making it very hot and hydration is essential.

 What is the information center at the park?
 Can I replenish my food and equipment?

-There are three visitor centers each, so you can gather information such as maps there, but it is difficult to purchase food and drinks outside of Island in the Sky, so be sure to prepare in advance.
-The distance you drive is long, so be sure to put in plenty of gas before you go.
+There are three visitor centers in each area, where you can get maps and other information, but it's difficult to purchase food and drinks anywhere other than Island in the Sky, so be sure to prepare in advance.
+It's a long drive, so be sure to fill up your gas tank before you go

 Island in the Sky

-Regarding food, there is a kiosk located right next to the Island in the Sky Visitor Center, where you can get food and more.
+As for food, there is a shop right next to the Island in the Sky visitor center where you can get food and other items

 The Needles

-Food and other items are not sold at The Needles Visitor Center, so you must prepare them in advance in advance.
-There is a campsite called Needles Outpost, where you can buy it there, but it is outside the park and is not open due to the distance and season, so be sure to prepare some water and food before you go on a hike.
+The Needles Visitor Center does not sell food, so you will need to prepare it in advance.
+There is a campground called Needles Outpost where you can purchase food, but it is outside the park, and it is quite far away and may not be open depending on the season, so be sure to prepare water and food in advance when hiking

 The Maze